Shujun-He/Nucleic-Transformer-WebApp/README.md

 ./waved
 ```

-This needs to keep running for the app to work.
-So leave the terminal with waved runinig and open a new one to do the rest of the setup
+This needs to be running for the app to work.
+So leave the terminal with waved running and open a new one to do the rest of the setup

 **1.** Open terminal in the cloned folder and run: <code>make setup</code>